CadenGuo/io-net-setup-mac/README.md

 ## Steps
 This guide doesn't use docker-desktop, which is recommended by the offical steps, but uses a light-weight Linux runtime provider, called [https://github.com/abiosoft/colima](https://github.com/abiosoft/colima).

+### Open Terminal on Mac
+Search for "terminal" app and open it. all the following setps will be perfomed in the terminal.

 ### Installing Dependencies
 ```bash
 brew install colima